 Detailed analysis

 At its core, supply chain analytics involves the detailed analysis of existing data to provide accurate and useful strategic business decisions.
-We’ll look in detail at the most common types of supply chain analysis in this section.

 Digital modeling